AlexEne/AlexEne.github.io/_posts/2020-01-10-Physically-based-temperature-simulation-for-games.md

 I plan on adding more temperature related effects.
 Conduction is just one way heat is transferred between things.
 Another way to exchange heat is convection and radiation.
 I am not sure if I will add them as the effects in this game world will probably be so small it's not worth it.

-And in the end I leave you with this picture of a dwarf and a cow warming up near a fire.
+Because you reached the end of this, I leave you with this cozy picture of a dwarf and a cow warming up near a fire.

 ![dwarf_and_cow_by_the_fire](/images/temperature/dwarf_and_cow.png)